chocolatey/choco-wiki/FeaturesAgentService.md

 **Cons:**
 * You must repackage for each new version of the software
-* Media is not the same as the original - this is why you will not find examples on the community repository.
+* Media is not the same as the original - what you actually deploy is not the same as the original installation media.
 * No examples to look at - read more below.
+* Produced binaries still subject to distribution rights - however if you are keeping everything internal, you never need to worry about this.
+You just can't share what you've done on something like the community repository as it is public.

-**NOTE**: Unfortunately you are unlikely to find any packages on the Chocolatey Community Repository that are able to take advantage of MSI repackaging - due to both distribution rights and verification/security.
-Redistribution of installation media often requires permission - that would include anything that mimics what is done (like the produced MSI).
-Then verification and security - even if redistribution is allowed, you step into trust and verification of this unknown binary that moderators and the community at large are unlikely to trust.
+**NOTE**: Unfortunately you are unlikely to find any packages on the Chocolatey Community Repository that are able to take advantage of MSI repackaging - this is due to both distribution rights and verification/security.

+* Redistribution of installation media often requires permission - that would include anything that mimics what is done (like the produced MSI).
+* Then verification and security - even if redistribution is allowed, you step into trust and verification of this unknown binary that moderators and the community at large are unlikely to trust.
 When you are doing MSI repackaging internally and housing the bits on your internal repo, you can typically more fully trust what you are doing there versus some random maintainer on the internet doing similar.

 #### Option 2 - Use Chocolatey Software's Professional Packaging Support Services